 - The role of the Governor-General

-- Queen Victoria's instructions to the Governor-General - Documenting a Democracy
+- Queen Victoria's instructions to the first Australian Governor-General

 - Australian constitutional crisis of 1975 - Wikipedia